 Colossus Climb: With a dragon.
 One twice as big as the one Quentyn was prepared to face.

 Conviction by Counterfactual Clue: used in-story when Quentyn's "proof" that the human coins were fake turned out to be a research failure on his part, but it fooled the bad guy (who didn't know any better) anyway.

 And to an insanely greater extent, Quentyn's father.
 The fact that he effortlessly combines Crowning Moments of Awesome and Funnyrepeatedly throughout the comic cements this trope as an understatement for him.

 Corrupt Church: The Universal Church is strongly hinted to be this, if not an outright Religion of Evil.
-The arc after the dragon hunt, where Quentyn's party is receiving sanctuary with a monastic community, seems to hint at this as well.
-The monks avoid the group as much as possible and generally act awkwardly suspicious despite their generosity and kindness.
-Although it's likely they are just yet more superstitious humans regarding the presence of a Racoonan and a 'haunted' armour (which may or may not be haunted afterall) as bad omens.
+Subverted in the arc after the dragon hunt, where Quentyn's party is receiving sanctuary with a monastic community.
+The monks avoid the group as much as possible and generally act awkwardly suspicious despite their generosity and kindness, but suspicion of strange guests isn't unwarranted when your monastery is actually a secret sanctuary for peaceful werewolves.

 Crush Blush: Quentyn, while flubbing an apology for what he did while drunk.

 Crystal Dragon Jesus: The Church of the Sojourner fits Christianity with a stag strapped on the side, while the Universal Church aims more for pointing out some of the more misguided and superstitious results religion can lead to, without being actually evil.

 They were a lot worse in the back-story.

 It was recently revealed that they once suffered terribly from several religions, not just Hayes' thinly-disguised fantasy version of the early Catholic Church.